13047826/Turtlebot_Sensors-Control/README.md

 To install packages see this [ROS tutorial](http://wiki.ros.org/catkin/Tutorials/using_a_workspace)

 ## Weekly Goals
+> [!NOTE]
+> Weekly goals are set according to the Team's Gantt Chart

 ### Week 6: Simulation Environment Setup
 - [x] Create a custom package 'leader_follower_environment' which spawns two turtlebots in empty world.
   > [!NOTE]